 We believe a child's first visit to the dentist should be enjoyable.
 That's why the Irmo Smiles Pediatric team works exclusively with children in a space created just for them.
-Our board certified Pediatric Dentist, Dr. John Patangan and his team make a special effort to use pleasant, non-frightening, simple words to describe each treatment.
+Our board certified Pediatric Dentist, and team make a special effort to use pleasant, non-frightening, simple words to describe each treatment.
 We want you and your child to feel at ease from the moment your family arrives at our office.
 The more you and your child know about the first visit, the better you will feel.
 In the gallery below, you will see some images of our pediatric area designed specifically to entertain and amaze our smallest patients.
 Our little patients leave with big smiles and look forward to coming back!

 The American Academy of Pediatric Dentistry recommends...

 Children should visit the dentist by their first birthday.
 It is important that your child's newly-erupted teeth (erupting at six and 12 months of age) receive proper dental care and benefit from proper oral hygiene habits right from the beginning.

 Getting to know your teeth is fun!